stargate/data-api/docs/jsonapi-spec.md

 Additional considerations that apply to multiple commands.

-### Upsert Considerations {#considerationsUpsert}
+### Upsert Considerations

 Multiple concurrent requests that use upsert may result in multiple documents created when the intention was to only create one.
-This is because the default behaviour of upsert is to create a new document with a random, server assigned, `_id` and then apply the updates to that document.
+This is because the default behavior of upsert is to create a new document with a random, server assigned, `_id` and then apply the updates to that document.